DM45/14_pre_commit_hook/README.md

 # Pre-commit hook

-Pre-commit hook that stoping commit if it did not pass tests.
+Pre-commit hook that cansels commit if it dont pass tests.

 # How to Install